top of page

 FEDERAL MOTOR CARRIER SAFETY ADMINISTRATION - FMCSA

-The Drug and Alcohol Clearinghouse has been active since January 6, 2020.
-Carriers can not use a driver that is subject to drug and alcohol testing until a Drug and Alcohol Clearinghouse Query has been run.
-All carriers must also do an annual query on each of their drivers who are subject to DOT drug and alcohol testing.
+The Drug and Alcohol Clearinghouse has been operational since January 6, 2020.
+Carriers are prohibited from using a driver subject to drug and alcohol testing until a Drug and Alcohol Clearinghouse Query has been conducted.
+Additionally, all carriers must perform an annual query for each of their drivers who are subject to DOT drug and alcohol testing.

-The DOT has set the 2025 annual drug testing at 50 percent and 10 percent for alcohol of the covered drivers to meet the 2025 testing rates.
+The DOT has established the 2026 annual drug testing rate at 50 percent and the alcohol testing rate at 10 percent for the covered drivers.

-The FMCSA requires that Class 1 carriers file their financial reports each year with the agency.
-All carriers that are Class I (adjusted gross revenues of $3 million or more) must file the annual report “Form M” (excluding revenues from private carriage, compensated intercorporate hauling, and leasing vehicles with drivers to private carriers).
-Quarterly reports are no longer required.
-Class II carriers (adjusted gross revenues less than $3 million) are exempt from any filings.
+The FMCSA mandates that Class 1 carriers submit their financial reports annually to the agency.
+Carriers classified as Class I, with adjusted gross revenues of $3 million or more, must submit the annual report "Form M," excluding revenues from private carriage, compensated intercorporate hauling, and leasing vehicles with drivers to private carriers.
+Quarterly reports are not required anymore.
+Class II carriers, with adjusted gross revenues below $3 million, are exempt from any filing requirements.

-Class I Passenger carriers (adjusted gross revenues of $5 million or more) must file Form MP-1 annually.
-Class II passenger carriers (adjusted gross revenue less than 5 million) are not subject to the filing.
+Passenger carriers classified as Class I, with adjusted gross revenues of $5 million or more, are required to file Form MP-1 annually.
+In contrast, Class II passenger carriers, with adjusted gross revenues less than $5 million, are exempt from this filing requirement.

-Carriers that are just entering a new class may not need to file the returns.
-A worksheet has an inflation factor for adjusting the last three years of revenue to determine the adjusted gross income.
-This figure is then used to determine the correct class the carrier is in.
-Form M and Form MP-1 reports are due March 31st.
+Carriers that are newly entering a class might not be required to file the returns.
+A worksheet provides an inflation factor to adjust the revenue from the last three years, which is used to calculate the adjusted gross income.
+This figure helps determine the appropriate class for the carrier.
+Reports for Form M and Form MP-1 are due by March 31st.

 INTERNATIONAL FUEL TAX AGREEMENT - IFTA

-All states have extended the 2024 IFTA licenses and decals expiration date until February 28, 2025, if they were renewed by December 31st.
-Contact our office if you do not have your 2025 IFTA license and decals.
+All states have extended the expiration date for the 2025 IFTA licenses and decals to February 28, 2026, provided they were renewed by December 31st.
+If you haven't received your 2026 IFTA license and decals, please contact our office.

 CONNECTICUT

-The state has a mileage tax that started on January 1, 2023.
-Carriers must be registered for the tax and obtain a Highway Use Fee Permit.
-Copies of this permit must be carried in the vehicles that go to the state.
+The state implemented a mileage tax beginning January 1, 2023.
+Carriers are required to register for this tax and secure a Highway Use Fee Permit.
+Copies of this permit must be kept in vehicles traveling to the state.

-There will be monthly tax filings and the tax ranges from 6.54 cents per mile for 26,000 GVW vehicles and up to 17.5 cents per mile for vehicles over 80,000 GVW.
-An 80,000 GVW vehicle will pay 10 cents per mile.
-The January tax filing will be due by February 28, 2025.
+Monthly tax filings are required, with the tax rate varying from 6.54 cents per mile for vehicles with a GVW of 26,000, up to 17.5 cents per mile for vehicles exceeding 80,000 GVW.
+A vehicle with an 80,000 GVW will incur a tax of 10 cents per mile.
+The tax filing for January must be submitted by February 28, 2026.

-If you have not contacted us on establishing an account in Connecticut and obtaining a Highway Use Fee Permit do so as soon as possible.
+If you have not contacted us to establish an account in Connecticut and obtain a Highway Use Fee Permit, do so as soon as possible.

 PENNSYLVANIA

-The state’s Corporate Tax Report requires carriers to pay tax on their corporate income each year.
-The tax must be paid by carriers that travel more than 50,000 loaded miles in the state and make at least one pick-up or delivery in the state or any carrier having five percent or more of their miles in Pennsylvania and has more than 12 trips with pick-ups and/or deliveries during the year.
-Other carriers must still file the return but will be exempt from paying taxes if the company does not meet the above de-minimis standards.
+The state's Corporate Tax Report mandates that carriers pay taxes on their corporate income annually.
+This tax applies to carriers traveling over 50,000 loaded miles within the state and making at least one pick-up or delivery there, or to any carrier with five percent or more of their miles in Pennsylvania and conducting more than 12 trips involving pick-ups and/or deliveries throughout the year.
+Other carriers are still required to file the return, but will be exempt from paying taxes if they do not meet the aforementioned de minimis criteria.

 Recent Posts